jbloomlab/alignparse/CONTRIBUTING.rst

 Automated testing on Travis
 +++++++++++++++++++++++++++
-The aforementioned flake8_ and pytest_ tests will be run automatically by the Travis_ continuous integration system as specified in the `.travis.yml <.travis.yml>`_ file.
+The aforementioned ruff_ and pytest_ tests will be run automatically by the Travis_ continuous integration system as specified in the `.travis.yml <.travis.yml>`_ file.
 Note that running the Travis_ tests requires you to register the project with Travis_.

 If the tests are passing, you will see this on the Travis_ badge on GitHub repo main page.